Case Study: Bayside Apartments by Roffey HomesProviding discreet, convenient electric vehicle charging for residents at Bayside Apartments.

 Roffey Homes selected Connected Kerb to install its discreet, long-life charging infrastructure, opting for its durable wall-mounted socket, the Limpet.

-The innovative design and mindful deployment method result in quick maintenance or repair times, meaning charge point uptime is optimised.
+The innovative design and mindful deployment method result in quick maintenance or repair times, meaning charging point uptime is optimised.
 It also means upgrades in charging technologies can be added with ease in the future.

-The CK system’s software and load management capabilities allow the building manager to implement bespoke charging strategies for residents and visitors.
+Connected Kerb's software and load management capabilities allow the building manager to implement bespoke charging strategies for residents and visitors.
 The back-end dashboard enables efficient management of tariffs, users, billing, reporting and more.

 For residents and visitors, utilisation is simple; accounts and charging sessions can be managed seamlessly through the Connected Kerb app.